vetcalc/vetcalc-db-tool/scripts/README.md

 # Also Included

-is a script to convert the csv file in this folder to some python objects for easier manipulation.
+Is a script to convert the csv file in this folder to some python objects.
+The python objects are then used to write some datbase tables in csv format.
+Those csv tables are then imported into Postgres.